aragon/AGPs/AGPs/AGP-ANSP-X.md

 ## Number and frequency of transfers if recurring (enter “1” if only one payment will be made)

-4 transfers of the amount above, payable every 3 months starting after ANV-02 has completed.
+2 transfers of the amount above, payable every 3 months starting after ANV-02 has completed.

 ## Purpose of the transfer

-Retainer for security services for a 1 year period.

 ### Description of Services